dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 This situation could be explained by both languages' roots; Spanish is closer to French than Russian is.
 An interesting thing is that even in a *difficult* annotation context, both models perform relatively well.
 It suggests that our models have really learned the *logic* of an address sequence.
-It could also mean that if we train our model longer, maybe we could improve our results.
-But, other improvements will be discussed in the next summary section.
+It could also mean that if we train our model longer, we could potentially improve our results.
+Other modifications that could improve our models are discussed in the next and final section.

 | Model (Country) | LSTM one layer | Bidirectional bi-LSTM |
 |:---------------:|:--------------:|:------------------:|